zuwiizu/owl/README.md

 $ python run.py
 ```

-Additionally, We have provided a script to reproduce the results in GAIA.
+Additionally, We have provided a script to reproduce the results on GAIA.
 You can check the `run_gaia_roleplaying.py` file and run the following command:

 ```bash
 $ python run_gaia_roleplaying.py